Leren Koffie Zetten Op De Espresso Machine!

 Learn to Make Coffee on the Espresso Machine!

 Tip 1.
-Always ensure a clean and tidy barista station and coffee equipment.
+Always keep your barista station and coffee equipment clean and tidy.

-The first reason is that the actions that precede the actual flow of your espresso follow each other in rapid succession.
+The first reason is that the actions that precede the actual brewing of your espresso follow each other in rapid succession.

-After all, you want the aromas and notes of the ground coffee to be absorbed by the water as quickly as possible and end up in your cup.
-A tidy and clean barista station ensures that you can carry out your coffee technique and espresso preparation steps as professionally and quickly as possible.
+After all, you want the aromas and notes of the ground coffee to be absorbed by the water and end up in your cup as quickly as possible.
+A tidy and clean barista station ensures that you can perform your coffee technique and espresso preparation steps as professionally and quickly as possible.
 This means that nothing of your perfect espresso is lost.

 There is a second reason for a clean and tidy coffee environment that is often forgotten.

-Imagine if you don't clean your portafilter properly in the morning, after making your espresso.
+Imagine that in the morning, after making your espresso, you do not clean your filter holder properly.
 At 11 o'clock you feel like having another delicious espresso or cappuccino, and you get back to work in your home barista corner .
-You refill your filter holder with ground coffee, perform all the coffee operations and brew your delicious second container.
+You refill your filter holder with ground coffee, perform all the coffee steps and make your delicious second cup.
 But it tastes a bit less than the previous one.
-There is a good chance that your poorer quality espresso has more bitters in it than the previous one.
+There is a good chance that your lesser quality espresso has a bit more bitterness in it than the previous one.
 How come?

-The improperly cleaned portafilter (portafilter or piston: the part of the espresso machine that you put your ground coffee in) contains old, used coffee.
+The portafilter (filter holder or piston: the part of the espresso machine where you put your ground coffee) that has not been cleaned properly contains old, used coffee.

-This is also called extracted coffee : ground coffee that has already been extracted once.
-Just like a tea bag, you can no longer use a used tea bag after a few uses.
-All the tea has been extracted.
+This is also called extracted coffee : ground coffee that has already had its extraction once.
+Just like a tea bag, you can no longer use a used tea bag after a few times.
+All the tea has been extracted from it.
 The same goes for ground coffee.
-However, you cannot use coffee a few times like tea, but only once.
-That old used coffee will burn during a second extraction and that will give bitter notes .
+Only you cannot use coffee a few times like tea, but only once.
+That old used coffee will burn during a second extraction and that gives bitter notes .

-Summary: Keep your espresso environment and barista workspace tidy and clean.
-This way you can quickly carry out your actions to prepare the artisanal espresso and your professional coffee preparation and coffee passion always remain constant!
+Summary: Keep your espresso environment and barista workspace clean and tidy.
+This way you can quickly perform your actions to prepare the artisanal espresso and your professional coffee preparation and coffee passion always remain constant!

 Cleaning and maintenance ensure better coffee preparation.